 Tips for Buying Heating Oil or Propane

-4. Know your tank capacity and what you use on average per year so that you don’t over-buy or contract for way more oil than you’ll need.
+- Know your tank capacity and what you use on average per year so that you don’t over-buy or contract for way more oil than you’ll need.

-7. Pre-buy contracts are risky, since you don’t know if the price will drop in the near future.
+- Pre-buy contracts can be risky as you don’t know if the price will drop in the near future.
 If you do sign a pre-buy contract, use a credit card that has purchase protection and buy only from a dealer with whom you have done business in the past.